comfortblanket/calendar_creator/README.md

     pts-before (special-event-pts-before if special, else event-pts-before)
     pts-after (special-event-pts-after if special, else event-pts-after)

-    halign (C if special, else L) horizontal alignment of text in date cell, value can be L, C, or R adjust-x-pts (0) amount in points to adjust placement of text in x direction adjust-y-pts (-72*(margin-cell-top)/2 if special, else 0) amount in points to adjust placement of text in y direction increment-line (True) whether to increment the line count after writing out the text of this event
+    halign (C if special=header, else L) horizontal alignment of text in date cell, value can be L, C, or R adjust-x-pts (0) amount in points to adjust placement of text in x direction adjust-y-pts (-72*(margin-cell-top)/2 if special=header, else 0) amount in points to adjust placement of text in y direction increment-line (True) whether to increment the line count after writing out the text of this event (not used with special=footer)

-Note that special events are simply regular events with slightly different defaults, and they are placed in the date cell in a column which begins to the right of the date's number, instead of below it.
+Note that special events are simply regular events with slightly different defaults. "header" events are placed in the date cell in a column which begins to the right of the date's number, instead of below it. "footer" events begin at the bottom of the date cell, and sequential ones move upward instead of down.
 These events are tracked separately from regular events, and so they can easily overlap with each other if you have too many special events and you don't adjust positions.

 ### Example